joanalnu/gen10/README.md

 Feel free to submit any issues or send pull requests to the repository!

 ## Info for educators
+A package is a Python code that provides functions (i.e. methods) to be used directly into your code only by calling them, without having to write any further.
+Notebooks are easily usable by students and, since they are browser-based, they do not require any installations, making it ideal for school-managed devices.

+### How can I use this in my class?
+First, identify in your curriculum where you can integrate the software, which is already built aligned with the general education guidelines.
+Then you should start by explaining the fundamental concepts of genomics in your biology or science class, as you would do normally.
+Then you can introduce this tool to students and explain how to use it.

+You can use the software to design problem solving challenges that require students to use critical thinking and coding skills.
+For example, a scenario where a gene mutation causes a disease, and ask students to write code that identifies and corrects the mutation.
+This type of activities foster creativity and problem-solving skill and led further to more science like CRIPSR-Cas9.

+Also, perform planned activities where students apply what they've learned in real life.
+Create assignments where students write simple code using the pre-established functions to emulate genetic processes such as transcription and translation.

+By providing step-by-step instructions students will have better chances of understanding the biological content and a better usage of the full potential of this tool.
+Moreover, providing by integrating real-world examples and application in genomics and biotechnology can increase student motivation and interest, and show and discuss modern research tools.

+Finally, you can also adopt a flipped classroom approach by assigning software tutorials as homework and use class time for interactive and applied learning.
+This allows for maximized classroom engagement and allows for more personalized instruction.

+Encouraging collaboration by planning group projects, students can work together to solve more complex problem.
+And collaborative projects fosters teamwork and allow students to learn from each other.

+By incorporating these strategies, you can effectively use this software to enhance your biology curriculum, engage students, and foster a deeper understanding of both genomics and coding.

+### Why should I use this in my class?
+This is a useful resource for students to learn both genomics and basic coding.
+On the one hand, this is a powerful tool that enables students to apply what they have learned regarding biology.
+It is made to be interactive and customizable and anyone can run their own code without knowledge of coding.
+On the other hand, students will learn and get first-hand experience with bioinformatics and computation.
+Coding is an essential skill for future workers, regardless their field.

+Further, the fact that it is web-based and does not need any installation makes it perfect for school managed devices and enables usage regardless of operating system.
+It also fosters a teamwork and communication skills, as projects can be done in collaboration.

+Additionally, the features of the software are aligned with the scholar curriculum and it shows practical applications of classroom content right away.
+It also promotes critical thinking by allowing students to write their own code to solve problems and engage actively.
+And prior knowledge of coding is not required at all, as students will use the pre-established functions that enable a wide range of possibilities.
+Further, students can adapt their code to their problems or write new functions.
+The code is easily scalable and has endless possibilities!

 ## Contact me!
 If you have further doubts, comments, or suggestions, please reach out to me at [joanalnu@outlook.com](mailto:joanalnu@outlook.com).